schollz/parseingredient/README.md

   1 1/2 cups chopped green pepper
   ```

-1. Find the *shortest length* string in the `sr28` database that *matches best* to the recipe item.
+1. Reverse string.
+Find the *shortest length* string in the `sr28` database that *matches best* to the recipe item.
 Ideally, this would be `green pepper`.
 Then eliminate that from the recipe item, so now your left with:

   `1 1/2 cups chopped`